-Photodynamic Therapy (PDT)
+Photodynamic Therapy (PDT) in NYC

 Photodynamic Therapy (PDT) is an advanced skin treatment that combines a photosensitizing agent with a specific wavelength of light to treat various skin conditions, including precancerous lesions like actinic keratosis, acne, and signs of photoaging.
 This non-invasive therapy offers effective results with minimal downtime, making it a popular choice for those seeking to improve their skin’s health and appearance.